miminar/sdh-insecure-registry-for-vflow/README.md

 on insecure port (HTTP) or the communication is encrypted using a self-signed certificate.

-Without the insecure registry set, kaniko builder cannot push built images into the configured registry for the Pipeline Modeler (see "Container Registry for Pipeline Modeler" Input Parameter at https://help.sap.com/viewer/e66c399612e84a83a8abe97c0eeb443a/2.5.latest/en-US/abfa9c73f7704de2907ea7ff65e7a20a.html)
+Without the insecure registry set, kaniko builder cannot push built images into the configured registry for the Pipeline Modeler (see "Container Registry for Pipeline Modeler" Input Parameter at [the official SAP Data Hub documentation]( https://help.sap.com/viewer/e66c399612e84a83a8abe97c0eeb443a/2.5.latest/en-US/abfa9c73f7704de2907ea7ff65e7a20a.html)

 The registry to mark as insecure will be determined from the